Vocal Collection

 More Frank Sinatra

-• These original Blue and Green Reprise Stereo pressings were doing practically everything right, with all FOUR sides earning incredible Nearly Triple Plus (A++ to A+++) grades – just shy of our Shootout Winner
+• These original Blue and Green Reprise Stereo pressings were doing just about everything right, with all FOUR sides earning solid Double Plus (A++) grades or close to them

 • Truly one of the greatest live albums of all time, recorded late at night in the big room at the Sands Hotel in Vegas